 If your dog is showing any of these symptoms, then call the vet immediately.
 This is a medical emergency.

-On the other hand, if you know for sure, or suspect, your dog has eaten a large amount of ash, then call the vet immediately.
+Similarly, if your dog has eaten a large amount of ash, then call the vet immediately.

 It’s possible the vet may ask to see your dog.
 At the vet’s, they will do a complete physical exam of your dog.
 They may also order lab work, as well as imaging tests.
-The imaging tests are needed so the vet can see exactly where the ash is located in your dog’s digestive tract.
+The imaging tests are needed so the vet can work out if a gastrointestinal obstruction is occurring.

 Ask a Vet Live Now